Foundations for a theory of emergent quantum mechanics and emergent classical gravity: General theory of fundamental dynamical systems

-Although the formulation that we present is in terms of continuous models, the degrees of freedom define a discrete set.
-Hence the probability measure is discrete and in some sense equivalent to counting fundamental degrees of freedom.
-Moreover, the measure properties and the metric properties are logically separated concepts.
-The fact that the metric and measure structures are separated is a distinctive characteristic of the mm-Gromov spaces \cite{Gromov}.
-It is in this category of geometric spaces, with a class of specific regular functions ($1$-Lipschitz functions), that the formulation of the theory of Hamilton-Randers dynamical systems appears natural.
+The measure properties and the metric properties are logically independent.
+The fact that the metric and measure structures are logically separated is a distinctive characteristic of the mm-spaces, a point of view that was initiated in geometry by M. Gromov \cite{Gromov, Berger2002}.
+Such a category is the natural framework for the formulation of the theory of Hamilton-Randers dynamical systems.

 Let us consider assumption A.3.
-That the degrees of freedom at the fundamental scale are deterministic and localized is against the main stream approaches to the problem of quantum gravity.
-However, in defense of our deviated point of view, we have to admit that very few is known with certainty of the dynamics at the Planck scale and therefore, the possibility to have a deterministic description is at least technically rather appealing.
-In deterministic approaches the main problem is to recover the quantum description from the given fundamental dynamics in an appropriate limit.
+That the degrees of freedom at the fundamental scale are deterministic and localized is an assumption in direct confrontation with the probabilistic quantum mechanical point of view on physical systems.
+However, in defense of our deviated point of view, we should admit that very few is known with certainty about the dynamics at the fundamental scale.
+We also need to recognise that the possibility to have a deterministic description is at least technically appealing, because of its simpler mathematical structure.